Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Training Capabilities

-These dogs are highly skilled at agility and other forms of training.
-They tend to be very receptive and eager to please, making them exceptional candidates for both professional and at-home training techniques.
+Border Collies are highly skilled when competing in agility courses and other canine sports.
+They tend to be very receptive and eager to please, making them exceptional candidates for professional and at-home training techniques.

 Health

-Border Collies are generally a very healthy breed that have a decent lifespan of 12 to 15 years.
-However, just like with any other breed, certain health conditions show up in Border Collies more than others.
+Border Collies are generally a very healthy breed and live 12 to 15 years.
+However, some health conditions show up more frequently in Border Collies.

 These conditions include hip dysplasia, tooth pathology, obesity, and epilepsy.